 WARNING: Cannulation of the left internal jugular vein was reportedly associated with a higher incidence of complications compared to catheter placement in the right internal jugular vein.
-7

-CAUTION: As reported in literature, left sided catheter placement may provide unique challenges due to the right angles formed by the innominate vein and at the left brachiocephalic junction with the SVC.
-5.8

-- 1. Provide a sterile field throughout the procedure.
-The operator should wear a cap, mask, sterile gown, sterile gloves, and use a large sterile drape to cover the patient. - Prepare the access site using standard surgical technique and drape the prepped area with sterile towels.
-If hair removal is necessary, use clippers or depilatories.
-Next, scrub the entire area preferably with chlorhexidine gluconate unless contraindicated in which case povidone-iodine solution may be used.
-Use a back-and-forth friction scrub for at least 30 seconds 10.
-Do not wipe or - blot.
-Allow antiseptic solution to air dry completely before puncturing the site.
+- CAUTION: As reported in literature, left sided catheter placement may provide unique challenges due to the right angles formed by the innominate vein and at the left brachiocephalic junction with the SVC.^{5,8} Provide a sterile field throughout the procedure.
+The operator should wear a cap, mask, sterile gown, sterile gloves, and use a - large sterile drape to cover the patient. - 2 Prepare the access site using standard surgical technique and drape the prepped area with sterile towels.
+If hair removal is in protection and the second s In which case powdone to the solution to air dry completely before puncturing the site.
 (If applicable) Administer local anaesthesia to the insertion site and the path for subcutaneous tunnel. - Flush each lumen with heparin solution prior to insertion and clamp the extension legs.
 If using stylet, do not clamp the arterial (red) lumen until the arterial insertion stylet and guidewire are removed.
-Clamping will kink the stylet and prevent guidewire passage.
-Insert the introducer needle with an attached syringe to the desired location.
-Aspirate gently as the insertion is made.
-4.

-- When the vein has been entered, remove the syringe leaving the needle in place.
+Clamping will kink the stylet and prevent guidewire passage. - Insert the introducer needle with an attached syringe to the desired location.
+Aspirate gently as the insertion is made - 6.
+When the vein has been entered, remove the syringe leaving the needle in place.
 If using a micropuncture set, insert the flexible end of the microintroducer guidewire into the needle.
 Advance the microintroducer guidewire as far as appropriate.
-Verify correct positioning, using fluoroscopy or ultrasound.

-Gently withdraw and remove the needle, while holding the guidewire in position.

-CAUTION: If the microintroducer guidewire must be withdrawn while the needle is inserted, remove both the needle and wire - - as a unit to prevent the needle from damaging or shearing the guidewire.

-Advance the small sheath and dilator together as a unit over the microintroducer guidewire, using a slight rotational motion.
+Verify correct positioning, using fluoroscopy or ultrasound. - Gently withdraw and remove the needle, while holding the guidewire in position.
+CAUTION: If the microintroducer guidewire must be withdrawn while the needle is inserted, remove both the needle and wire - as a unit to prevent the needle from damaging or shearing the guidewire.
+Advance the small sheath and dilator together as a unit over the microintroducer guidewire, using a slight rotational motion - Advance the unit into the vein as far as appropriate.